burndown/running_page/README_modify.md

 Optional, you can add your own domain name to the page.

-### Docker
+### 2 Docker

 ---

 You can use docker to fetch the running data and display it as running page.
 Your running data is fetched from source during the docker image building phase.

+> [!WARNING]
-__Please note__: The running data is only fetched during the image building phase.
+> The running data is only fetched during the image building phase.
 You need to create a crontab to rebuild and re-run the docker image if you want to keep you running page fresh.

-#### 1. Clone the repo
+#### 2.1 Clone the repo

 ```shell
 git clone https://github.com/yihong0618/running_page.git --depth=1